autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 After that, view any single post and scroll down to see if the next post loads.
 If another post loads, then the setup was successful.
 If not and you are getting only parts or a constant loop of nothingness then the repeater template also needs to be adjusted.

-For more information, visit the [repeater template](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/repeater-template.md) documentation.
+For more information, view the [repeater template](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/repeater-template.md) guide.

 <!-- link "apply one" to the post navigation documentation -->